iremoztuurk/iremoztuurk/README.md

 **<div align="center">ML/DL Enthusiast sorcerer of the biomedical engineers dynasty 🧝‍♂️✨ (nowadays they can make magic with codes)</div>**

-- *🔮 Currently working on PyTorch and PL/SQL*
+- *🔮 Currently working on PyTorch, OpenCV and PL/SQL*

 - *📔 Currently learning medical image processing and relational database managament*